Japanese Rental Income Tax Return for Non-Resident Property Owners

 • Property management company statements

-• Fixed asset tax notice
+• Fixed asset tax and city planning tax notices

-• Purchase agreement
+• Purchase agreement and closing statement

 • Loan interest information, if relevant